 The School for Social Entrepreneurs and Zoe Amar Communications have partnered to deliver ‘Third Sector Digital Leaders’ a digital leadership skills training programme for the leaders and senior management of charities and social enterprises.

-The next course takes place over four days in May and June 2017.
+The next course takes place over eight sessions in May and June 2021.
 You will learn how to implement a digital strategy that will in turn enable you to achieve your organisation’s wider strategic goals.

 Many CEOs, trustees and senior non-profit leaders are aware of the need to engage with digital but are struggling to do so.
 There are few resources which can help them understand how digital fits into organisational strategy and how to identify risks and opportunities – Third Sector Digital Leaders aims to fill this gap.
 The course will: